UltimateRoman/Portfolio-website-builder/README.md

 # Portfolio-website-builder

-A Python tool to generate your custom portfolio website with ease.
+A Python Application to effortlessly generate custom portfolio websites.

 <br/>

-## Steps to run the tool
+## Steps to run the App

 ```
 $ pip install BeautifulSoup4